NON-SURGICAL VISION CORRECTION

 WHAT IS THE VISION RETAINER SHAPING SYSTEM?

-The Vision Retainer Shaping System uses specially designed vision retainers to gently and gradually reshape the front surface of the eye (the cornea) to eliminate or reduce nearsightedness (myopia) or astigmatism.
+The Vision Retainer Shaping System, also known as orthokeratology or ortho-k, uses specially designed vision retainers to gently and gradually reshape the front surface of the eye (the cornea) to eliminate or reduce nearsightedness (myopia) or astigmatism.
 The principle is similar to the use of a dental retainer used by an orthodontist to realign crooked teeth.
-The vision retainers are similar to contact lenses and are only worn at night while sleeping.
+The vision retainers are similar to contact lenses and are only worn at night while sleeping, which is why they are often referred to as dream lenses/night lenses.
 They are then removed upon awakening to provide clear vision without using glasses or contact lenses!
 The retainers are comfortable and very easy to care for.

 WHY CONSIDER VRSS INSTEAD OF CONTACTS OR EYEGLASSES?